Skip to main content

 The manual for judges and judicial officers explains the common-law origins of evidence law, then offers contemporary country-specific analyses of thirteen southern and eastern African countries with a shared common-law colonial history: Botswana, Eswatini, Kenya, Lesotho, Malawi, Mauritius, Namibia, Seychelles, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.

 Father and Mother were divorced in 2003 and were granted joint custody of their son, Z. In January 2008, Mother sought an order of protection against Father covering her house, her mother’s house, and Z’s school, claiming that Father, a police officer, had committed domestic violence against her, and had intimidated Z to a point where he left a suicide note.
 After an evidentiary hearing, the family court found sufficient evidence to support an order protecting Mother.
-The court found, however, evidence was insufficient to cover Z in the order, and thus removed Z’s school f
+However, the court found that evidence was insufficient to cover Z in the order, and thus removed Z’s school

 Subscribe to due process